cavaliercoder/alexandria/README.md

 * All entities must be retrievable from one or more persistent URIs

-* All response bodies must be empty of in JSON format
+* All response bodies must be empty or in JSON format

 * On failure, must return on of:

   * `401 Unauthorized` if the end user is not authorized for the request

   * `405 Method not allowed` if the request method is not supported for the requested URI

+  * `406 Not acceptable` if the `Content-Type` request header is not set to `application/json`

 ### Create